What We Write to Each Other- Beyond the Letter Exchange. Batool Haidari & Marica Bodrožić

 - Moderated by Vivian Perkovic, a journalist, editor and presenter at Deutschlandfunk Kultur.

 The event will be held in German.
-Contributions in Dari will be translated simultaneously.
+Contributions in Farsi-Dari will be translated simultaneously.

 Marica Bodrožić born in 1973 in the hinterland of Split in Dalmatia, she moved to Hesse in 1983 and now lives in Berlin and Brandenburg.
 She writes poetry, novels, short stories, and essays.
 Since her debut, *Tito ist tot* (2002), she has published numerous books exploring memory, philosophy, and mysticism.
 Her most recent works are Das Herzflorett and Die Rebellion der Liebenden (Penguin Random House, 2024).
 She has received numerous awards and grants for her work.